"InternationalDrugMart.com has been a godsend. I've saved about 80 percent on my medications."

 How to reduce the risk of Verapamil drug interactions and side effects?

-The health and medical information provided here is intended to supplement and not substitute for the expertise and judgment of your physician, pharmacists or other health care professional.
-Before taking Verapamil, inform your doctor if you have a heart condition, liver disease, or kidney disease.
+The health and medical information provided here is intended to supplement and not substitute for the expertise and judgment of your physician, pharmacist or other healthcare professional.
+Before taking Verapamil inform your doctor if you have a heart condition, liver disease or kidney disease.
 Also inform your doctor if you are pregnant or could become pregnant during treatment.
 Do not eat grapefruit or drink grapefruit juice.
 Avoid the use of alcohol.